 And if you’re gonna bring this same capability for a whole bunch of other key metrics in a cluster, but it’s going to be on your compute side, or your memory usage side.
 And there are a whole bunch of time series metrics that you collect today as part of a cluster environment and they’re so ripe to applying a lot of these forecasting algorithms.

 So what happens behind the scenes?
 This is just kind of giving you a quick idea of the architecture, how does the Unravel Performance Tuning Architecture work?
 How do we apply these machine learning principles in the first place?
 And the key thing here is data, the more data you collect the right way, the right data, I think the more data and right data is important.

 So whether you’re running your cluster on-prem or in the cloud, we do the right instrumentation.
-And the good thing about big data applications is they leave behind a lot of trace, there’s a lot of exhaust that’s available out there in terms of logs and metrics that we can tap into.
+And the good thing about modern data stack applications is they leave behind a lot of trace, there’s a lot of exhaust that’s available out there in terms of logs and metrics that we can tap into.
 And we do, we talk to existing APIs, we pull in all that information and regardless whether you’re running on-prem or on the cloud, we feed that information to the Unravel engine.

 And once the data comes in and we feed that to the Unravel engine, we have a bunch of the recommendation algorithms.
 So we pass through that data, we do a bunch of ETL, we have cleaning, and then create a data model out of that.

 And then once we have that unified data model, we apply some algorithms based on that.
 And then once we apply those algorithms, we learn from that.
 So really there is a learning context associated with that, and that’s one of the things we have learnt is, you can’t just like give recommendations once and forget about it.
 You need to be able to apply those recommendations, see how the application performs, learn from that, and then rerun it till you converge to the right group.